-The infrastructure costs for Strathfield Triangle catchment have been updated to reflect 2020 cost estimates.
+The infrastructure costs for Strathfield Triangle catchment have been adjusted for inflation to reflect 2023 cost estimates.
 No other changes to assumptions informing the contribution rates have been made.

 However, the impact of the updated costs has substantially increased the contribution rates.
 The rates are well above what are allowed under the Ministerial direction that applies to s7.11 contributions.
 This in turn severely limits the ability to deliver all the local infrastructure needed to support the Strathfield Triangle development.